cdrummey216/whoami/artofliving.md

 identity is ultimately the greatest expression for the self. the self can also be expressed in words and actions.

 # artofliving
+Why 'art of living'? //because art is self expression and living is expressing oneself over a lifetime.

 How? themes.
 Life is good. //existential calm

 by what thoughts and devices do you live your life? how do the themes you chose for yourself express themselves?